GDGTC/DeLorean/README.md

 8. When ready, click the blue deploy button to upload your site to GAE, and now you have a DevFest site!

+This project has also successfully been built and deployed to firebase hosting.

 ## Manage Data

 1. Create a login for your GDG chapter